skogsmaskin/tellstickr/README.md

 - Hallvar Helleseth for pointing out the Ruby FFI route.
 - Kristoffer Sivertsen for introducing me to Tellsticks in the first place :)
 - Telldus for a awesome, cheap and trouble-free product!

+## Legal
+Copyright (c) 2013 Per-Kristian Nordnes.
+Released under the MIT license.
+See the file LICENSE.